About Parliament – A new Parliament

 Welcome to Country ceremony at the front of Australia's Parliament House on 28 September 2010.

 Narrator: Senators and members then assemble in their respective houses.
-The Usher of the Black Rod delivers a message summoning all members to the Senate, where the official opening takes place.
+The Usher of the Black Rod delivers a message summoning all members to the Senate.

 The Usher of the Black Rod at the entrance to the House of Representatives chamber.